What Does it Cost to Sell your Home?

 - You meet what the IRS calls “unforeseen circumstances,” such as job loss, divorce, or family medical emergency.

-We always suggest that you consult your CPA about any tax related exemptions.
+We always suggest that you consult your CPA about any tax -elated exemptions.

 Another cost to consider is moving costs.
 You may be leaving everything for the new buyer or taking it all with you.
 Instead of packing up boxes and renting trucks it may be worth paying for the deluxe treatment.
 This is where a company packs your boxes for you and transports them to the new location.
 Once again, you can count on Paffrath & Thomas to help find the right moving company at the right price.

-A survey can reveal the exact property dimensions, size and location of the home on the property, as well as any other improvements on the land, such as a driveway that may be crossing a property line.
-This is very important and a cost that the seller should be prepared to pay.
-A survey will tell the future buyer exactly what they are paying for!
-Most surveys are required only for vacant land and single family homes.
-There are several different types of surveys that are offered so call your Paffrath & Thomas broker to talk about the different types and different surveyors to get the job done.
+A survey can reveal the exact property dimensions, size, and location of the home on the property, as well as any other improvements on the land, such as a driveway that may be crossing a property line.
+This is very important and a cost that the seller must be prepared to pay.
+A survey will tell the future buyer exactly what property they are paying for.
+Most surveys are required only for vacant land and single-family homes.
+There are several different types of surveys and working with a professional broker team will help you determine which is right for you.

 Contact us today if you’re ready to sell your home!